Filipe dos Santos: Biography

-Despite these results, Filipe dos Santos did not continue to train Sporting teams in the following season and in December 1935 he left for Mozambique, where he went to work at the Companhia das Caminhos de Ferro, accumulating the position of coach of that company's team.
+Despite these results, Dos Santos did not continue to train Sporting teams in the following season and in December 1935 he left for Mozambique, where he went to work at the Companhia das Caminhos de Ferro, accumulating the position of coach of that company's team.

 He also played 11 Handball and Field Hockey at Sporting.

 He died on 28 January 1941.